 It's easy to install synthetic device drivers in the VM.
 After you've installed the operating system, select Action ➤ Insert Integration Services Setup Disk.
 An installer launches and automatically installs the drivers for you.
 When you reboot, the VM can take advantage of the new architecture.
+If the host is running Windows Server 2008 R2 and the VM is running Windows Server 2008 SP2 or Windows Server 2008 R2, the integration services are already installed.

-NOTE A special synthetic driver deals with the boot process: Optimized Boot Performance.
+NOTE A special synthetic driver technology deals with the boot process: Optimized Boot Performance, also known as fastpath boot.
 Because the synthetic drivers rely on VMBus, you can't boot off hard drives that are connected to the SCSI controller.
 All isn't lost-during the boot process, after the VMBus driver is loaded, all the IDE boot traffic is automatically routed through the same infrastructure that is used for SCSI traffic.
 This means the boot process and all disk traffic (reads and writes) perform at the same accelerated speed.